-As a follow-up to the publication of the inaugural General Counsel Up-at-Night Report by ALM Intelligence and Morrison & Foerster, we have prepared deeper analyses of two emerging and significant areas of concern facing corporate law departments today:
+As a follow-up to Morrison & Foerster and ALM Intelligence’s inaugural General Counsel Up-at-Night Report, and our Second Edition Fall Report, we have again taken a deeper analysis into two significant areas of concern facing corporate law departments today:

 Download each of these reports for insights into each of these areas, as well as the potential legal issues facing in-house counsel.

 Privacy and data security are top concerns among general counsel.
-High-profile incidents dominate headlines, and enhanced global regulatory regimes have created a complex matrix of new compliance requirements.
+High-profile security incidents dominate headlines, and new global regulatory regimes, particularly with the rapid approach of the May 2018 deadline to comply with the European Union General Data Protection Regulation (GDPR), have created a complex matrix of new compliance requirements.

-Law department leaders identify risk and crisis management as an important area of concern, but the majority feels that their companies are less than adequately prepared to handle a crisis effectively.
+Law department leaders identify risk and crisis management as an important area of concern, but the majority of respondents feel that their companies are inadequately prepared to effectively handle a crisis.